asamiiii/FB_simple_clone/README.md

 Second Screen --> FB time line clone

-this is just practise about Flutter UI design.
+this is just practise about Flutter UI design..